Wendy Capewell - Specialising in Anxiety, Stress, Relationships, Trauma.

 - Abusive relationship

-So I had to work through a lot of issues over the years.
+So I've worked through a lot of my own issues over the years.

 This doesn’t mean I totally understand your feelings, as each of us experience things differently.
 It does mean I won't judge you, it also means I won't tell you what to do.
 I will offer a different perspective, which isn't coloured by my views, which can often help order your thoughts and give more clarity.